kptdev/kpt/README.md

   leverages [Kustomize](https://kustomize.io) to automatically render manifests on the fly when needed.
 It uses the same apply logic as the kpt CLI.

-- **Backstage UI plugin**: We've created a proof-of-concept UI in the form of a [Backstage](https://backstage.io/)[UI plugin](https://github.com/GoogleContainerTools/kpt-backstage-plugins) to demonstrate the WYSIWYG experience that's possible on top of the package orchestrator.
+- **Backstage UI plugin**: We've created a proof-of-concept UI in the form of a [Backstage](https://backstage.io/) [UI plugin](https://github.com/GoogleContainerTools/kpt-backstage-plugins) to demonstrate the WYSIWYG experience that's possible on top of the package orchestrator.
 More scenarios can be supported by implementing form-based editors for additional Kubernetes resource types.

 ## Roadmap